 pass

-name is used as a reference to this spider for scrapy commands such as scrapy crawl <name> which would run this scraper.
+name is used as a reference to this spider for scrapy commands such as scrapy crawl <name>, which would run this scraper.

 Adding Crawling Logic

-As per our example logic, we want our start_urls to be some topic directories (like https://www.producthunt.com/topics/developer-tools) and in our parse() callback method we want to find all product links and schedule them to be scraped:
+As per our example logic, we want the start_urls to be some topic directories (like https://www.producthunt.com/topics/developer-tools) and in our parse() callback method we want to find all product links and schedule them to be scraped:

 # /spiders/products.py